 The curriculum of EEEN is a product of academic collaborations between relevant disciplines in the Faculties of Engineering, Social Science, and Science.
 Students are trained on a set of courses spanning the topics of energy principles, environmental studies, urban pollutions, smart building design and control, as well as energy assessment and management.
 In addition to basic training, students also have the option of electing special courses of their interest, leading to the stream designation of Sustainable Energy Technology, Green Building Technology, and Environmental Engineering.
 Both classroom teaching and hands-on practice are emphasised.
 We envision great career prospects for our graduates with the utility companies, energy-related firms, green technology startups, Government agencies, and the building design and service sector.

 To strengthen our existing expertise, the Programme has recruited a number of young faculty members with strong track records and potential in the latest energy and environmental-related research.
 Their knowledge and experience in classroom teaching and project supervision will greatly benefit the learning of our students.
-We plan to hire a few more faculty members in the coming two years.
-We are also in the process of developing new research and teaching laboratories with the additional space allocated by the University.

 Director, Energy and Environmental Engineering Programme